RipCurrent/ripcurrent.github.ie/Security.md

 - Analytics -> create queries or incident creation rules.
 NRT & Schedule can see rule logic

 ![image](https://github.com/user-attachments/assets/f3fb8a40-88c9-465f-ace4-1c47cdc9454b)

+Collecting SysLog and CEF
+- install Azure Monitor Agent on the VM source or the log forwarder (linux VM)
+- under DataConnectors, create a new rule -> script generated
+- script uses rsyslog or syslog-ng, post 514 and Python

 ## EntraID Protection